 Are you keen to explore the wild, rugged walks and trails that Inverness and the Scottish Highlands are best known for?
 It makes sense to hunt down the best dog-friendly walks in Inverness if you’re travelling north of the border with pets.

 Find Good Places to Walk Dogs in Inverness

 As dog lovers ourselves, we know how wonderful it is to get out into the fresh air and to explore some of the most breathtaking natural beauty of the Scottish countryside with our pets.
 Take a look at our top picks for dog walking in Inverness below.
-Do also check out the best dog attractions in Inverness, too!
+Do also check out the pet friendly days out in Inverness, too!

 The Absolute Best Walks in Inverness for Dogs

 The Ness Islands offer an absolute highlight for dog lovers and their pets in and around Inverness.
 Just beyond the city itself, you’ll find beautiful island walks connected by bridges and crossings.
 This wonderful parkland is a great breakaway point away from the city hustle.
 It’s great for picnics, too.